The 19th International Symposium on Visual Information Communication and Interaction (VINCI 2026)

 • 19:59 (Beijing/Hangzhou, CST) the following day

-Paper Submission Deadline: June 12th, 2026
+Paper Submission Deadline (for all tracks): June 12th, 2026

 Notification of Acceptance: July 24th, 2026